arpradio/gc-connect/README.md

 ```

 The Web Application will now be running!
-Visit http://localhost:3000 and begin building you dApplication!
+Visit http://localhost:3000 and begin building your dApplication!